Authority: Executive Vice Chancellor and Provost

 1.2.
 The Department of Social Work is accredited by the Council on Social Work Education (CSWE), recognized by the Council for Higher Education Accreditation as the only accrediting body for social work education programs in the United States.

 1.3.
-This Departmental rule is supplemental to and consistent with the college rule and the university Academic Tenure Policy.
+This School rule is supplemental to and consistent with the college rule and the university Academic Tenure Policy.

 1.4.
 This rule is divided into the following areas: areas of faculty responsibility, general standards, evaluative standards, and procedures for reviews.
 The University’s Board of Trustees (BOT) is the authority for final tenure approval.